philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

 ## Input Validation and Output Rendering

-While most libraries and application frameworks have decent IPv6 support, there often is still application logic checking whether user input is a valid IPv4 address or rendering output under the assumption that an address is always an IPv4 address, preventing to take advantage of the IPv6 support by the underlying components.
+While most libraries and application frameworks have decent IPv6 support, there often is still application logic preventing to take advantage of the IPv6 support by the underlying components.
+Checking whether user input is a valid IPv4 address or rendering output under the assumption that an address is always an IPv4 address are typical examples for this class of limitations.

 ## Misbehaving Middle-Boxes